The Stone Flower: "The Master Craftsman"

 The story begins after the disappearance of Danilo.
 For several years Danilo's betrothed Katyenka (Katya) waits for him and stays unmarried despite the fact that everyone laughs at her.
 She is the only person who believes that Danilo will return.
 She is quickly nicknamed "Dead Man's Bride".
 When both of her parents die, she moves away from her family and goes to Danilo's house and takes care of his old teacher Prokopich, although she knows that living with a man can ruin her reputation.
 Prokopich welcomes her happily.
 He earns some money by gem-cutting, Katya runs the house, cooks, and does the gardening.
 When Prokopich gets too old to work, Katya realizes that she cannot possibly support herself by needlework alone.
 She asks him to teach her some stone craft.
 Prokopich laughs at first, because he does not believe gem-cutting is a suitable job for a woman, but soon relents.
 He teaches her how to work with malachite.
 After he dies, Katya decides to live in the house alone.
-Her strange behaviour, her refusal to marry someone and lead a normal life cause people at the village to think that she is insane or even a witch, but Katya firmly believes that Danilo will "learn all he wants to know, there in the mountain, and then he'll come".
+Her strange behaviour, her refusal to marry someone and lead a normal life, cause people at the village to think that she is insane or even a witch, but Katya firmly believes that Danilo will "learn all he wants to know, there in the mountain, and then he'll come".
 She wants to try making medallions and selling them.
 There are no gemstones left, so she goes to the forest, finds an exceptional piece of gemstone and starts working.
 After the medallions are finished, she goes to the town to the merchant who used to buy Prokopich's work.
 He reluctantly buys them all, because her work is very beautiful.
 Katya feels as if this was a token from Danilo.
 She runs back to the forest and starts calling for him.
 The Mistress of the Copper Mountain appears.
 Katya bravely demands that she gives Danilo back.
 The Mistress takes her to Danilo and says: "Well, Danilo the Master Craftsman, now you must choose.
 If you go with her you forget all that is mine, if you remain here, then you must forget her and all living people".
 Danilo chooses Katya, saying that he thinks about her every moment.
 The Mistress is pleased with Katya's bravery and rewards her by letting Danilo remember everything that he had learned in the Mountain.
 She then warns Danilo to never tell anyone about his life there.
 The couple thanks the Mistress and goes back to the village.
 When asked about his disappearance, Danilo claims that he simply left to Kolyvan to train under another craftsman.
 He marries Katya.
-His works is extraordinary, and everyone starts calling him "the mountain craftsman".
+His work is extraordinary, and everyone starts calling him "the mountain craftsman".